Aggressive Representation For Victims Of Dangerous Drugs

 - Actos (pioglitazone).
 Actos is administered for Type 2 diabetes, either alone or in combination with insulin.
 It is ineffective, possibly harmful, if used to treat Type 1 diabetes.
 It is also contraindicated in patients with liver disease or heart failure.

 - Dilaudid (hydromorphone).
 This is a powerful opiate used as a painkiller.
-Errors in its administration can be fatal because it is eight times more powerful than morphine, and can suppress breathing and circulation.
-It is an addictive narcotic, and cutting back after extended use triggers withdrawal symptoms
+Errors in its administration can be fatal because it is eight times more powerful than morphine and can suppress breathing and circulation.
+Brain damage may occur.
+It is an addictive narcotic, and cutting back after extended use triggers withdrawal symptoms.
+There may also be severe interactions with other drugs, which can increase the effects of Dilaudid drastically enough to cause death.

 - Fosamax (alendronic acid).
 Fosamax treats osteoporosis in men and women.
 Side effects include ulceration of the esophagus, which may require hospitalization and intensive treatment.
 Gastric and duodenal ulcers may also occur.

-That was hardly a complete list, although it offers an example of the types of dangerous drug litigation our dangerous prescription drug attorneys handle.
+This list offers an example of the types of dangerous drug litigation our dangerous prescription drug attorneys handle.
 Our legal skill is tempered with empathy and understanding of our clients’ needs.
-This has enabled us to recover millions of dollars for them in jury trials and settlements.
-Now, let us help you.
+This has enabled us to recover millions of dollars for them at jury trials and in settlement negotiations.